The Non-Negotiable: CPA License

 Education & CPA Exam (1-5 years)

 Obtain a bachelor's degree in accounting, finance, or IT.
-Complete 150 credit hours (typically requires a master's or extra courses).
-Pass all 4 sections of the CPA exam.
+Complete 150 credit hours where required, then pass all four sections of the CPA exam.
+Many candidates finish the extra credits through a master's program or additional coursework.

 Gain Audit Experience (1-3 years)

-Work in public accounting, ideally in IT audit or risk advisory.
-Many start in financial audit and transition.
-Most states require 1-2 years of experience under a licensed CPA before you can get your own license.
+Work in public accounting, ideally IT audit or risk advisory.
+Many auditors start in financial audit and transition.
+Most states require 1-2 years of experience under a licensed CPA before licensure.

 Pursue CISA or CISSP (6-12 months)